 Our interaction during the mentoring programme – instruction, discussion and critique – will be through regular weekly or fortnightly meetings of an hour or so, using software that will allow us to talk, screen share and make collaborative changes to images.
 Each session is recorded and so you will have a unique personal programme you can refer to whenever you need.
 If appropriate you will also receive detailed written responses to your assignment notes, and we’ll keep in touch through email and social media.

-You can sign up for our mentoring programme for three months (13 sessions), six months (26 sessions) or a year (52 sessions).
+You can sign up for our mentoring programme for 13 sessions, 26 sessions or 52 sessions.
 There are two reasons for an extended period of study.

 - The programme has been designed to enable you to develop a range of advanced skills, not just solve a simple problem or work towards a specific but limited goal (our one-to-one sessions are much better suited to that purpose).